Sugar Cookie Bars have all the best qualities of sugar cookies but are made in half the time!

 - Instead of Sprinkles: chocolate chips, peanut butter chips, crushed Oreos, dried cherries, or cranberries

-- Frosted Cookie Bars: The only thing that can make these cookie bars better is to slather them with homemade buttercream frosting!
+- Frosted Sugar Cookie Bars: The only thing that could make these cookie bars better is to slather them with your favorite frosting recipe.
+We like simple buttercream frosting but cream cheese frosting would be delicious, as well

 Tips and Tricks